A new mountain every weekend

 Once back in the US, Harold continued his work as a mechanical engineer.

 It’s important to note that during this time in history, fixed-wing aircraft were still in development and aeronautical engineers were nonexistent.
 So in the early days, it was the mechanical engineer who led the development of the aircraft industry.

 Life in Wichita, KS

-Hal wrote his book, “The Golden Age of the Great Passenger Airships” which was based on his firsthand experiences and knowledge of the great airships Graf Zeppelin and Hindenburg.
+Hal wrote his book, “The Golden Age of the Great Passenger Airships” which was published in 2014 and is based on his firsthand experiences and knowledge of the great airships Graf Zeppelin and Hindenburg.

 It’s a must read for anyone interested in the Zeppelin era and is available for purchase on Amazon.

 For more information on the life of Harold G. Dick, visit WSU’s website by clicking the button below.

 In 2016 while performing research for the project, I discovered Hal’s work at WSU.
 Having already read his book, “The Golden Age of the Great Passenger Airships”, I was hungry for more knowledge on the subject.

 Eventually in 2017, I traveled to Wichita where I met the awesome staff working in the Special Collections department at the WSU Library.
 With the help of Mary and her students, I spent over 3 months methodically reading, viewing and studying over 3,500 documents, drawings, reports, correspondence and black-and-white films that were part of the HG Dick collection.

 Monday through Thursday I studied the information, as Special Collections was closed to the public on Fridays, and Friday through Sunday I would compile my notes on what I had learned.